mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 191 - Misplaced Responsibility/readme.md

 # Conclusion 🏁

-If you put the responsibilities in the proper object, you will surely find them in the same place.
+If you put the responsibilities in the proper object, you'll surely find them in the same place.

 # Relations 👩‍❤️‍💋‍👨